dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_3.md

 > Given a co-linear property, we are interested if that property is maintained for $t$ transitions.
 > Give the formulation of this problem as an ILP.

-Let us take the ILP formulation for normal colinear properties and add an extra constraints which limits the number of transitions to $t$.
+Let us take the ILP formulation for normal colinear properties and add an extra constraint which limits the number of transitions to $t$.

 Given a Petri Net $N = (S,T,W,M₀)$, let
 $C$ be the connectivity matrix,